 People travel light when crossing the border looking for a better life, but they always take with them their traditions and love for their native food.

-Mexicans arrived at the US and began cooking their family recipes with American ingredients, the food transformed, and a new cuisine was born.
+Mexicans arrived in the US and began cooking their family recipes with American ingredients, the food transformed, and a new cuisine was born.
 One of nachos, melted cheese, hard shell tacos, and fajitas.

 Mexican restaurants thrived in the states since the 1920s, and although the food wasn’t anything like the one back home, their dishes became a synonym with Mexican food.
 Chi Chi’s restaurant, a chain of Mexican-American food, was founded in 1975 in Minneapolis, and it wasn’t long before they had hundreds of locations throughout the country.